What are the Best Soundproof Underlays?

 Best soundproof underlay for floors with carpets

-Either of our two main soundproof underlays is significant below carpets; Noisestop F7 Plus and Noisestop Acoustic Underlay can be fitted below carpets without the need for traditional carpet underlay.
+Either of our two main soundproof underlays, Noisestop F7 Plus and Noisestop Acoustic Underlay, can be fitted without the need for traditional carpet underlay.

-An acoustic underlay will give the same feeling underfoot as a normal underlay while absorbing impacts through the floor.
-Standard carpet underlays are produced using a much lower-grade open-cell foam, which doesn’t have the strength and stability of a closed-cell foam, which is why carpet underlays don’t stop the impact noise.
+An acoustic underlay will give the same feeling underfoot as a regular underlay while absorbing impacts through the floor.
+Standard carpet underlays are made from a much lower-grade open-cell foam, which lacks the strength and stability of closed-cell foam, which is why they don’t stop impact noise.

 Best soundproofing option for laminate and engineered floors

 All the acoustic underlays we provide work well below laminate and engineered floors.
 We have chosen the Noisestop Impact mat because it is the most suitable for this floor type.
-This floor type generates higher levels of impact sound than carpet; therefore, we feel the impact mat is best due to the installation method compared to thicker acoustic underlays.
+This floor type generates higher levels of impact sound than carpet; therefore, we feel the impact mat is best, given its installation method, compared to thicker acoustic underlays.
+Solid floor finishes are laid directly over the mat, avoiding the need for additional resilient layers required with thicker acoustic underlays.

 Noisestop Impact Mat